jossemarGT/resume/RESUME.md

 - Established communication and process guidelines for the engineering team, which improved collaboration performance and culture, allowing us to overcome blockers from the 2022 initiatives.
+- Directed architectural decisions for a polyglot system in Go, JavaScript, Rust, and Java, enhancing reliability and reducing complexity, ensuring robust and scalable solutions.
 - Led the research and development efforts to enhance the product with cloud-native technologies.
 This included:
-  - Migrating a part of the core platform to standalone Kubernetes operators that can be used independently.
-This initiative enhanced portability, enabling customers to run the solution on their own.
+  - Migrating a part of the core platform as standalone Kubernetes operators written in Go, enhancing core platform portability and enabling customer independence.
-  - Developed proof of concepts, such as using ephemeral buildkit services with modified open-source clients, showcasing efficiency improvements, and highlighting technology investment needs.
+  - Developing proof of concepts, such as using ephemeral buildkit services with modified open-source clients, showcasing efficiency improvements, and highlighting technology investment needs.
 - Enhanced platform reliability by upgrading Kubernetes clusters from v1.19 to